 Both Olympus micro 4/3 lenses have a 35 mm equivalent of 150-600mm, seven circular aperture blades, a minimum focus distance of 0.90 m (35.43 inches), a maximum magnification of 0.18x, and a 58-mm filter thread.
 They have almost the same length at 116 mm (4.56 inches), but the newer version is 7 grams heavier at 423 grams (0.93 lb).

 The main advantage of ED 75-300mm f/4.8-6.7 II is the inclusion of the advanced ZERO (Zuiko Extra-low Reflection Optical) lens coating.
-Since this technology reduces flare and ghosting in backlit images, the lens will produce clearer and more brilliant photos as compared to the original version.
+Since this technology reduces flare and ghosting in backlit images, the lens will produce clearer and more brilliant photos than the original version.
 Not to mention, it is also much cheaper.

 - Extensive zoom range of 24 to 200 millimeter (35 millimeter equivalent)